Stepwise Model Selection for Sequence Prediction via Deep Kernel Learning: Related Work

 \textit{Multi-Task} Bayesian Optimization (MTBO) \cite{perrone2018scalable,SwerskySA13,Yehong17,zhang2019lifelong} deals with transferring knowledge gained from previous optimizations to new tasks, such that subsequent optimizations are more efficient.
 This setting applies, for example, to the problem where successive batches of (static) data are available or accumulated over time, such that prior trained models may require retraining.
 Of course, the SMS problem can be (naively) reduced to an MTBO problem\textemdash that is, we can optimize all models $f_t$ \textit{sequentially}, for instance by using optimizations of black-box functions $f_1,...,f_{t-1}$ to warm-start the optimization for $f_t$.
 However, this approach is of little practical interest.
 Evaluating deep learning models on large datasets is expensive, and in practice we have a limited computational budget\textemdash we are interested in finding a good model after a set number of BO evaluations (depending on the dimension of the hyperparameter space).
 Conducting SMS by reduction to MTBO requires $T$ separate BO procedures in a sequence, and it is unclear how to allocate evaluations among these subproblems while keeping the human out of the loop.
 In addition, in contrast to the \textit{joint} approach of our proposed solution (which involves a single BO procedure for all $f_t$), MTBO does not take full advantage of information from all acquisition functions.

 In this paper, we take on the SMS problem for sequence prediction models by optimizing all functions $f_1,...,f_{T}$ \mbox{\textit{at the same time}}.
 In contrast to MOBO, we are not constrained by trade-offs between competing objectives.
 And in contrast to MTBO, our goal is to take full advantage of the potential correlations among black-box functons $f_t$, as well as information from the acquisition functions, by learning the models for all steps jointly.
-See Figure \ref{fig:time_model} and Table \ref{tab:related} for a comparison of MBTO, MOBO, as well as our proposed approach\textemdash SMS-DKL.
+See Figure \ref{fig:time_model} and Table \ref{tab:related} for a comparison of MBTO, MOBO, as well as our proposed approach\textemdash SMS-DKL\footnote{An implementation of SMS-DKL is available at https://bitbucket.org/mvdschaar/mlforhealthlabpub.}.